amlucas/amlucas.github.io/source/blog/how-i-built-this-website.md

 {{file_partial, "tools/utils.py", "python", "BLOG_CODE", "spoiler"}}

-This function relies on a similar format than that used by the `image` pattern.
+This function uses a format similar to the one used by the `image` pattern.
 Here I have two options:

 * `{{file_full, "path/to/code", "language", "spoiler"} }` (spoiler is optional) to include the full file;